lsgs/redcap-report-scheduler/README.md

   - [report-url]: View Report page URL
   - [download-link]: Hyperlink to download report from File Repository
   - [download-url]: File Repository report download URL
-- Actually **attaching the export file to the email is not recommended**.
+- **Including the export file in the email as an attachment is not recommended**.
 It is generally not good practice to send data by email.
 Utilise the smart variables to send links to the report/output instead.

 ********************************************************************************